Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 ### Are the unborn human?

-There is a simple (and also the broadest) biological definition of what constitutes a human being, and that it's a member of the species *homo sapiens*.
+There is a simple (and also the broadest) biological definition of what constitutes a human being, and that it is a member of the species *homo sapiens*.
 There are two ways of determining this:

 1. **Ancestry**: If the parents of a fetus are cats, then the fetus will be a cat.
 Likewise, if the parents are human, then the fetus will be human.
 2. **DNA**: If a fetus possesses a human genetic code that has approximately 46 chromosomes, then it is a human being.